mujtabasaqib19/mujtabasaqib19/README.md

 ###

-<h3 align="center">I'm a passionate UI/UX designer currently pursuing a bachelor's degree in Artificial Intelligence from FAST.
+<h3 align="center">I'm pursuing a bachelor's degree in Artificial Intelligence from FAST.
 My journey blends artistic creativity with AI's cutting-edge technology, aiming to innovate user experiences, feel free to message and collaborate on any project we can work together.</h3>

 ###